Calorie Calculator. Find Your Daily Calories in 60 Seconds

 What Affects Your Daily Calorie Needs?

 - Men vs Women – The Calorie Gap: Men need more calories than women of the same size because they naturally have more muscle mass.
 Muscle burns more energy than fat, even when you’re just sitting around.
-This is why your boyfriend can eat more pizza than you without gaining weight.
-Biology, not fairness.

 - Activity Level Changes Everything: Someone who works construction burns way more calories than someone who sits at a desk all day.
 The difference can be 500-1,000 calories daily.
 This is why activity level is the MOST important thing to get right when using this calculator.